Power-law escape rate of SGD: Experiments

+Remarkably, it depends on $L(\theta)$ polynomially rather than exponentially as in the standard GLD~\citep{Jastrzebski2017, Sato2014, Zhang2017a}.
+This property is closely related to the power-law form of the escape rate.

 First, we test Eq.~(\ref{eq:stationary}), i.e. the stationary distribution, for $d=1$ and $N=10^5$.
 We sampled the value of $\theta_k$ at every 100 iterations ($k=j\times 100$, $j=1,2,\dots,10^4$) and made a histogram.
-We then fit the histogram to the form $P_\mathrm{ss}(\theta)\propto L(\theta)^{-\phi}$ and determine the exponent $\phi$.
+We then fit the histogram to the form $P_\mathrm{s}(\theta)\propto L(\theta)^{-\phi}$ and determine the exponent $\phi$.
 Our theory predicts $\phi=1+B/(\eta h^*)$.
 Numerical results for the exponent $\phi$ are presented in Fig.~\ref{fig:exponent} (a) against $B$ for three fixed learning rates $\eta$.
 In the same figure, theoretical values of $\phi$ are plotted in dashed lines.
 The agreement between theory and experiment is fairly well.
 For a large learning rate $\eta=1$, the exponent slightly deviates from its theoretical value.
 This is due to the effect of a finite learning rate (recall that $\eta$ is assumed to be small in deriving the continuous-time stochastic differential equation).

 Next, we test our formula on the escape rate, Eq.~(\ref{eq:escape_multi}).
-Although the mean-square loss is quadratic and no barrier crossing occurs, we can measure the first passage time, which imitates the escape time for a non-convex loss landscape.
-Let us fix a threshold value of the loss function.
-The first passage time $t_p$ is defined as the shortest time at which the loss exceeds the threshold value.
-Here, time $t$ is identified as $\eta k$, where $k$ denotes the number of iterations in discrete SGD~(\ref{eq:SGD}).
-We identify the threshold value as $L(\theta^s)$, i.e., the loss at the saddle in the escape problem.
-It is expected that $t_p$ is similar to the escape time and proportional to $\kappa^{-1}$.
+Although the mean-square loss is quadratic and no barrier crossing occurs, we can measure the first passage time, which imitates the escape time for a non-convex loss landscape as is mentioned in \cref{sec:main}.

-The Hessian $H=(1/N)\sum_{\mu=1}^Nx^{(\mu)}x^{(\mu)\mathrm{T}}$ has $d$ nonzero eigenvalues, all of which are close to unity.
-We can therefore identify $h^*=1$ and $n=d$.
 The mean first passage time over 100 independent runs is measured for varying threshold values which are specified by $c=L(\theta^s)/L(\theta^*)>1$.
 Experimental results for $N=10^4$ are presented in Fig.~\ref{fig:exponent} (b).
 Dashed straight lines have slope $B/(\eta h^*)+1-n/2$.
 Experiments show that the first passage time behaves as $t_p\propto [L(\theta^s)/L(\theta^*)]^{B/(\eta h^*)+1-n/2}$, which agrees with our theoretical evaluation of $\kappa^{-1}$ [see Eq.~(\ref{eq:escape_multi})].
-We conclude that the escape rate crucially depends on the effective dimension $n$, which is not explained by the previous results~\cite{Zhu2019, Xie2021, Liu2021, Meng2020}.
+We conclude that the escape rate crucially depends on the effective dimension $n$, which is not explained by the previous results~\citep{Zhu2019, Xie2021, Liu2021, Meng2020}.